AlejandroACG/ComicBookStoresAPIMock/README.md

-Virtual API based on my Comic Book Stores API.
+Virtual API based on the Comic Book Stores API that I developed.